EarthScope/GNSS-PPP-ETL/README.md

 The core library.
 A five-layer architecture (Configuration → Specification → Catalog → Orchestration → Interface) keeps concerns separated so adding a new center or product type requires only a new YAML file.
-The `defaults` module wires the bundled `gnss-management-specs` into pre-built singletons (`DefaultProductEnvironment`, `DefaultWorkSpace`); users who need a different spec set can build their own `ProductEnvironment` via its `add_*` methods.
+The `defaults` module wires the bundled `gpm-specs` into pre-built singletons (`DefaultProductEnvironment`, `DefaultWorkSpace`); users who need a different spec set can build their own `ProductEnvironment` via its `add_*` methods.

-### gnss-ppp-etl-cli
+###gpm-cli

-A `typer`-based CLI installed as the `gnss` entry point.
-Provides subcommands for searching products across configured centers, downloading resolved dependencies, and managing the user config file (`~/.config/gnss-ppp-etl/config.toml`).
+A `typer`-based CLI installed as the `gnssommelier` entry point.
+Provides subcommands for searching products across configured centers, downloading resolved dependencies, and managing the user config file (`~/.config/gnssommelier/config.toml`).

 ### pride-ppp